Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://tunebat.com/Info/Super-Mario-Main-Theme-Super-Mario-Bros/4FkhUEKaSHerpzdoq3qneS MArio song BPM is
 - https://gamebanana.com/tuts/13798 Comprehensive Modding tutorial for vanilla FNF
 - https://odysee.com/@OdyseeHelp:b/odyseepresskit:b?r=4jRC3d5tDF9DhZzAnEqaArPdyCH2MAyy Odysee press kit
+- https://freesound.org/people/dersuperanton/sounds/166690/ printer printed a paper sound. for Save complete in any ocassions.

 # other mods that got removed / pre-removed (ERROR fail to yoink)(foreshadowing) because a death wish found in the license (such as No Derivative in Creative Commons).
 I'm sorry, make your luck now for the next time!
 > Why am I not credited?!